bharathajjarapu/Bloatbuster/README.md

 - **Read the [FAQ](https://github.com/0x192/universal-android-debloater/wiki/FAQ)!**
 - **Do a proper backup of your data!
 You can never be too careful!**
 - Enable _Developer Options_ on your smartphone.
 - Turn on _USB Debugging_ from the developer panel.
+(By Tapping the build number in settings for 5-6 times)
 - From the settings, disconnect from any OEM accounts (when you delete an OEM account package it could lock you on the lockscreen because the phone can't associate your identity anymore)